Informasjonsforvaltning/fdk-llm-search-service/README.md

 ## Generate sources

 Kafka messages are serialized using Avro.
-Avro schema's are located in the kafka/schemas directory.
+Avro schemas are located in the kafka/schemas directory.
 To generate sources from Avro schema, run the following command:

 ```